 Q: What is the average cost of renting in New Zealand?

-A: The average cost of renting a room near, or in, the city ranges from $150 - $250+ per week.
-Most flats require you to pay a bond (this is a deposit in case you cause any damage) and about 2 weeks rent in advance before you move into the flat.
+A: The average cost of renting a room near, or in, the cities range from $150 - $250+ per week.
+Most flats require you to pay a bond (this is a deposit in case you damage the house) and about 2 weeks rent in advance before you move into the flat.
 Tip: It is a good idea to take photos of your room and the flat before you move in.
-This way, you will have evidence of any pre-existing scratches or damage.
+This way, you will have evidence of any pre-existing damage.

 Q: Do I need to apply for a visa?
 If so, how do I know which visa to apply for?